adl-lang/adl/docs/backend-rust.md

 ```
 Usage: adlc rust [OPTION...] files...
   -I DIR  --searchdir=DIR        Add the specifed directory to the ADL searchpath
   -O DIR  --outputdir=DIR        Set the directory where generated code is written
           --merge-adlext=EXT     Add the specifed adl file extension to merged on loading
           --verbose              Print extra diagnostic information, especially about files being read/written
           --no-overwrite         Don't update files that haven't changed
+          --generate-transitive  Also generate code for the transitive dependencies of the specified adl files
           --package=PACKAGE      The language package into which the generated ADL code will be placed
 ```

 # Generated Code